zallin93/java-styleguide/java/README.md

 Refactor.
 Refactor.
 Refactor.

+Readability is the greatest tool that every developer undervalues.
+Yes, your code makes sense to you today.
+But three weeks from now, I'll bet my 401K savings that you have no idea what 70% of your code is doing, nor its purpose.

 ## Naming Conventions
 Educated as a C developer, I am partial to **skeleton_casing**.
 Using underscores makes quick reading and differentiating between similar class/method/variable names very easy.
 Issues may arise when relying on 3rd-party libraries for automatic processing of your code.